What Is a CRM and Does Your Cleaning Company Need One?

 Website: hubspot.com

-If you already have field service software (or a way to handle operations) and just want a pure CRM for lead and sales pipeline tracking, HubSpot’s free CRM is genuinely useful.
+If you already have field service software and just want a pure CRM for lead tracking, HubSpot’s free CRM works well.

 What it does: